rjharris2020/Python_Challenge/README.md

 4. The greatest increase in profits (date and amount) over the entire period
 5. The greatest decrease in profits (date and amount) over the entire period

-My final script will both print the analysis to the terminal and export a text file with the results.
+My final script will both print the analysis to the terminal (main.py) and export a text file (budget_analysis.txt) with the results.

 ## The second portion of this challenge is called "PyRoll".
 In the "PyRoll" challenge, I am tasked with helping a small, rural town modernize its vote counting process.